Conditions promise to improve as warmer temperatures end icy onslaught

-The freezing rain and sleet that coated a large swath of Western New York in ice Wednesday evening and overnight into Thursday has slowed, but residents have been left to deal with its aftermath Thursday morning.

-"It's pretty dicey out there right now," said Heather Kenyon, a National Weather Service Buffalo meteorologist based at the Buffalo Niagara International Airport, at 7:30 a.m.
-"Unfortunately, it's not over."
+Scraping off the aftermath of Wednesday night's ice storm has proven challenging in many areas Thursday morning as part of the area braces for one more bout with freezing rain.

+About 14,000 households were without power at noon Thursday, according to NYSEG's outage map, and crews were working to clear fallen power lines that blocked roads in the Town of Aurora and Cheektowaga.

 A winter weather advisory remains in effect until 6 p.m.
 Thursday for much of Western New York as a mix of freezing rain and ice is expected to continue to make driving difficult at times, with less than 1/10-inch of additional ice expected in parts of the City of Buffalo, the Northtowns and Niagara and Orleans counties, according to the National Weather Service.
-The precipitation is expected to come between 1 and 3 p.m., according to the NWS Buffalo website.
+The precipitation is expected to come between 1 and 3 p.m., according to the National Weather Service office in Buffalo.

 People are also reading…

-A mix of sleet and freezing rain coated the Buffalo metro area with between 1/4 and 1/3 of an inch of ice overnight, leaving more than 25,000 people without power early Thursday, according to an update from Erie County Executive Mark Poloncarz reported early Thursday.
+A mix of sleet and freezing rain coated the Buffalo metro area with between 1/4 and 1/3 of an inch of ice overnight, leaving more than 25,000 people without power early Thursday, according Erie County Executive Mark Poloncarz.
 Cheektowaga and West Seneca were the areas most affected by the NYSEG outages, the county executive said.
+Nearly the entire village of Sloan was without power through midday Thursday, with 1,783 of 1,926 homes without electricity.

+A portion of Galleria Drive was closed mid-Thursday morning between Walden Avenue and the Walden Galleria's entrance due to downed power lines, while a tree fell on power lines and blocked Jewett-Holmwood between Davis and Old Transit roads near the border of Orchard Park and East Aurora.
+A downed telephone pole closed Center Road in West Seneca between East Center and Lein roads.

 The outages have also impacted many traffic signals, the Erie County Sheriff's Office shared at 8:15 a.m.
 If traffic lights are out, the intersection should be treated as a four-way stop.